Sub-1ms Blockchain Trade Execution

 Infrastructure choices

 BlockRotate integrates colocated servers, bare-metal execution, and private transaction paths.
 Generic cloud layers and unnecessary routing hops make copy trading infrastructure architecture slower by relying on non-specialized hardware and shared queues.
+For a real-world breakdown, see our copy trading architecture guide with latency benchmarks across cloud and co-located setups.

 What private routing improves